 When it comes to performance fleece wear, the Kyanite is the cream of the crop.
 It scores exceptionally high marks in every metric.

 The Kyanite Hoody is incredibly comfortable to wear, allows for great freedom of movement, and has a great warmth-to-weight ratio.
-The brushed fleece lining feels really nice against the skin.
+In addition, the brushed fleece lining feels really nice against the skin.

 This fleece is excellent for hiking, skiing, and climbing.
 It doesn’t create any hotspots in the shoulders or the armpits.
 The scuba-style hood is a nice touch.
 It traps hard-won body heat inside and keeps the cold air out.

 The Kyanite Hoody really only has one downside.
 It may not offer the breathability you want for high output activities in summer.
 But this fleece jacket is great for cold-weather pursuits.
-If you want to build out your winter layering system, this is an ideal piece.
+So if you want to build out your winter layering system, this is an ideal piece.

 The North Face Campshire Hoodie